100% New Mexico initiative is ensuring the 10 vital services for surviving and thriving

 How we work together

-The 100% Community San Miguel County team is “meeting” throughout the week, strengthening their use of groundbreaking technologies and remote conferencing solutions to engage in meetings, workshops and training.
+The 100% New Mexico San Miguel County team is “meeting” throughout the week, strengthening their use of groundbreaking technologies and remote conferencing solutions to engage in meetings, workshops and training.
 Initiative directors and ten action team leaders are connecting to identify needs and address gaps in vital services.
 The team also connects with specialists in Santa Fe to enlist support in strategic planning, surveying of residents, analyzing data and working with local agency staff to strengthen services in a timely manner.
 The work is guided by the book 100% Community: Ensuring 10 Vital Services for Surviving and Thriving by Santa Fe-based authors and Anna, Age Eight Institute co-directors Katherine Ortega Courtney, PhD and Dominic Cappello.

-GUIDING 100% COMMUNITY: SAN MIGUEL COUNTY
+GUIDING 100% New Mexico: SAN MIGUEL COUNTY

 100% SUPPORT FOR SAN MIGUEL COUNTY